philgentric/klik/README.md

 A: klik requires java, you need to install it, look for the minimum version in the installation instructions: Klik requires a super recent version at least 23.

 Q: It says **gradle** not found?
-A: klik requires gradle (for expert users: klik also supports jbang)
+A: klik requires gradle (for expert users: klik also supports jbang and the mill)

 Q: Why don't you use gradlew?
 A: Failures have been reported